kratikashetty/Sentiment-Analysis/README.md

   <img src="images/screenshot7.png" width="450" />
 </p>

+Reviews with the same UserId, Review and Score posted at the same time can be considered as duplicates.
+There are rows duplicated for the same product ID and there are reviews which have different product ID.
+Reviews with different product ID posted at the same time can be considered as duplicates as review that is published for a version of prodcut is reproduced for every other variety in the products.

 ## Exploratory Data Analysis

 We can observe that a significant number of reviews are 5 stars.